-The 16 organizations which answered the qualitative questionnaire (administered through interviews by Task 2.1, see Section 2.2 and Table 1) covered a variety of activities in the context of biodiversity and sustainability knowledge co-creation (Figure 6).
+The 17 organizations which answered the qualitative questionnaire (administered through interviews by Task 2.1, see Section 2.2 and Table 1) covered a variety of activities in the context of biodiversity and sustainability knowledge co-creation (Figure 6).
 In answering the questionnaire, an organization was allowed to self-report multiple activities.
-The most frequently reported activities (by at least 50% of the organizations) were knowledge production other than academic research (e.g. statistics, expert knowledge, traditional knowledge), knowledge brokering, scientific knowledge production, and data storage and management.
+The most frequently reported activities (by at least 40% of the organizations) were scientific knowledge production, knowledge production other than academic research (e.g. statistics, expert knowledge, traditional knowledge), knowledge brokering, and data storage and management.
 Some organizations suggested additional activities which were not provided among the initial options of the questionnaire, namely advocacy/lobbying and leadership.

 The organizations also self-reported their competences in areas related to the implementation of the Biodiversity Strategy for 2030 (Figure 7).
-The most frequently reported competences (by at least 50% of the organizations) were related to nature restoration, protection and effective management; EU biodiversity governance and legislation; energy and climate change; agriculture; knowledge, education and skills on biodiversity and sustainability; soil systems; international cooperation, neighbourhood policy and resource mobilisation.
+The most frequently reported competences (by at least 50% of the organizations) were related to nature restoration, EU biodiversity governance and legislation; energy and climate change; knowledge, education and skills on biodiversity and sustainability; agriculture; soil systems; nature valuation integrated into decision-making; international cooperation, neighbourhood policy and resource mobilisation; freshwater ecosystems; forests health and resilience; urban and peri-urban green area; fostering worldwide ambition and commitment to biodiversity; business and biodiversity; and financing for biodiversity.

 Respondents also suggested that the options for competences that we had provided in the questionnaire, which were based on the targets and actions of the EU Biodiversity Strategy for 2030, were very focused on natural sciences.
 They pointed out that fewer options were available to open up competences related for example to social sciences and humanities, such as the circular economy, nature and health (well-being), communities and stakeholder perspectives.

-Figure 6: The main activities of the interviewed organizations (n=16) in relation to knowledge on biodiversity (one organization could self-report multiple activities).
+Figure 6: The main activities of the interviewed organizations (n=17) in relation to knowledge on biodiversity (the same organization could self-report multiple activities).

-Figure 7: The main areas of competence of the interviewed organizations (n=16) in relation to the targets and actions of the EU Biodiversity Strategy for 2030 (one organization could self-report multiple areas).
+Figure 7: The main areas of competence of the interviewed organizations (n=17) in relation to the targets and actions of the EU Biodiversity Strategy for 2030 (the same organization could self-report multiple areas).